Back to Wyoming

 • Requires guardians to have in-person meetings with their wards every month.

-• Sets limits on how much money guardians can charge for their services.
+• Sets limits on how much money guardians can charge for their work.

-• Asks guardians and conservators to inform specific entities about their new roles.
+• Asks guardians and conservators to inform specific groups when they are appointed as a guardian or conservator.

 Who It Names or Affects

-• People (wards) who need a guardian because they cannot manage their own affairs.
+• Guardians who take care of people who cannot manage their own affairs.

 • Courts that oversee guardianship cases.